-For any claims related to this project and the obligations of Contractor hereunder, Contractor's insurance coverage shall be primary insurance as respects the County, its officers, officials, employees and volunteers.
+For any claims related to this project and where County is an additional insured, Contractor's insurance coverage shall be primary insurance as respects the County, its officers, officials, employees and volunteers.
 Any insurance or self-insurance maintained by the County, its officers, officials, employees or volunteers shall be excess of Contractor's insurance and shall not contribute with it.